What was it about?

 The discussion, moderated by Alice Ströver, Cultural Policy Alliance 90 / The Greens, focused on training and working conditions in times of publishing crises, newspaper dying and Web 2.0.
 The event was streamed live, the video is then on Best of HR – Berufebilder.de® to be found.

-The publication "Public in Transition - Media, Internet, Journalism", in which my colleagues Karsten Wenzlaff and Anne Hoffmann of the Institute for Communication in Social Media participated, and the article "Digital Revenue Models for Journalism: Paying Voluntarily?"
-Were presented.
-Have written.
+Presented was the publication "Public in Transition - Media, Internet, Journalism", in which my colleagues Karsten Wenzlaff and Anne Hoffmann of the Institute for Communication in Social Media participated and wrote the article "Digital Revenue Models for Journalism: Paying Voluntarily?" to have.